fitz123/drone-vault/README.md

 A secret extension that provides optional support for sourcing secrets from Vault. _Please note this project requires Drone server version 1.3 or higher._

+# Modification

+Behaviour changed from permissive to strict/forbidden for secrets which have x-drone-* keys missed

 ## Installation

 Create a shared secret: